Julio-Lost/nest-api/README.md

 - have the docker installed.

-- change to the docker branch
+- change to the `feature/docker` branch

 - If you do not have the node installed on your machine.
 He copied the node_modules from the docker to the host machine (Remembering that this copy must be made, whenever there is a change):